transformd-oss/ugraph/README.md

-Because this core data "types" are just different types of Nodes, they can are implementation dependent -- although it is nice to know how such concepts may be declaritively expressed for Nodes in an XGraph.
+Because this core data "types" are just different types of Nodes, they can are implementation dependent -- although it is nice to know how such concepts may be declaratively expressed for Nodes in an XGraph.

 ```jsonc
 // string